Information on the alignment requirements for the HVAC Program

 Definition: A program that prepares individuals to apply technical knowledge and skills to repair, install, service and maintain the operating condition of heating, air conditioning, and refrigeration systems.
 Includes instruction in diagnostic techniques, the use of testing equipment and the principles of mechanics, electricity, and electronics as they relate to the repair of heating, air conditioning and refrigeration systems.

-The HVAC Alignment was approved by the Kansas Board of Regents on February 13, 2013.
-Colleges are granted one year from the approval date to implement the alignment.
+The HVAC Alignment was originally approved by the Kansas Board of Regents on February 13, 2013.
+After going through the realignment process, the Technical Education Authority approved the amended HVAC alignment on January 26, 2023.
+Colleges are granted one academic year from the approval date to implement the alignment.
+Implementation of amended alignment must be completed by Fall 2024.

 Common Courses serve as potential articulation and transfer of coursework between secondary and postsecondary partners.
 These courses shall have the same title, credit hour allocation, and competencies.
 Institutions may add additional competencies based on local demand.
 The sequencing of common courses is determined by the institution.